 Will Johnson is frontman of Centro-matic and South San Gabriel, not to mention a recent joinee of Monsters of Folk and collaborator with several other bands.
 2002's Murder of Tides is his first solo album, a sparse, acoustic record, haunted by Johnson's melancholy songs, which are good, if not exactly Nick Drake (but then, who is?).
 Scott Danborn plays Mellotron, with what sounds like an unholy combination of church organ, male choir and mandolins (!) on opener Murder Of Tides (Westerlies), a flute line on The Riot Jack and vibes on Re-Run Pills, all most likely sampled.

-If you're of an even remotely 'alt.' persuasion, you'll know Daniel Johnston; diagnosed as bipolar, he's spent time in mental hospitals, which doesn't seem to have harmed his slightly skewed career ambitions.
-He's been recording his strange, naïve little songs since his late teens, initially giving cassettes to people he met, eventually being signed to Atlantic, although they only actually released one of his albums.
-His career has had its highs and lows since (Kurt Cobain wearing one of his T-shirts didn't hurt), but his devoted following devours his sporadic releases and he has a coterie of high-profile fans and collaborators.
-2003's Fear Yourself is something like his seventeenth studio album in twenty-odd years.
+If you're of an even remotely 'alt.' persuasion, you'll know Daniel Johnston (1961-2019); diagnosed as bipolar, he spent time in mental hospitals, which didn't seem to harm his slightly skewed career ambitions.
+He'd been recording his strange, naïve little songs since his late teens, initially giving cassettes to people he met, eventually being signed to Atlantic, although they only actually released one album.
+His career had its subsequent highs and lows (Kurt Cobain wearing one of his T-shirts didn't hurt), but his devoted following devoured his sporadic releases and he had a coterie of high-profile fans and collaborators.
+2003's Fear Yourself was something like his seventeenth studio album in twenty-odd years.
 I get the impression it's a pretty typical Johnston release; sad songs, mostly dealing with love forsaken, sung in his cracked, heartfelt voice.
-He actually has a way with a melody; Syrup Of Tears is marvellous, although the quieter tracks featuring him on school piano tend to work better than the more upbeat ones.
+He actually had a way with a melody; Syrup Of Tears is marvellous, although the quieter tracks featuring him on school piano tend to work better than the more upbeat ones.
 This isn't for everyone, by any means, but the faithful will understand.
 As a newcomer to Johnston's work, I find it strangely affecting, although I can't see myself playing it that often.